 There are no provisions in the Family Law Act relating to the appointment of observers.
 However, the council currently has observers who may attend meetings.
 Observers play an important part in the management of the council’s workload.

 A full list of council members and observers can be found on the Members and observers page.

 The council usually meets in capital cities around Australia.

-Minutes of council meetings are kept.
-Recent meeting minutes are available at:
+Minutes of council meetings are available below:

 The council is a statutory authority established under section 115 of the Family Law Act 1975.
 It commenced operation in November 1976.

 The council is required to provide an annual report to the Attorney-General after 30 June each year.
-Annual reports can be found on the Family Law Council Annual Reports page.
+Annual reports can be found on the Family Law Council annual reports page.

 The council is an agency subject to the Freedom of Information Act 1982 (FOI Act) and is required to comply with the requirements of the FOI Act relating to the Information Publication Scheme (IPS).
 The council has prepared its IPS Agency Plan in accordance with subsection 8(1) of the FOI Act.